 We would like to inform you about the current situation and rules in Panama.
 We hope you will find your answer in the list of frequently asked questions.
-Do you have another question?
+Do you have another question about Panama?
+Or do you want to book a holiday to Panama?
 Feel free to contact us.

 Citizens of most countries including the USA, Canada, the European Union and most Latin American and Caribbean countries don't need a visa.
 What is required is a valid passport for at least 6 months after you depart and an onward / return flight ticket.
 Travelers from the US as well need a tourist card which can be purchased at the airport for approximately $ 10 USD.
 For all other countries consult your embassy or a Panamanian consulate about visa requirements.